Capital: Islamabad

 Education has been one of the government’s top priorities in Pakistan.
 In 2014, the government launched the Pakistan 2025 Vision, a national strategic plan.
 The top two of its 25 goals center on the education sector and, by 2025, seek to:

-- increase primary school enrollment and graduation rates to 100 percent, and a 90 percent literacy rate.
+• Increase primary school enrollment and graduation rates to 100 percent, and a 90 percent literacy rate.

-- increase higher education enrollment from 7 percent to 12 percent and increase the number of PhD scholars from 7,000 to 15,000.
+• Increase higher education enrollment from 7 percent to 12 percent and increase the number of Ph.D. scholars from 7,000 to 15,000.

 The HEC’s Travel Grant Program offers funding opportunities for Pakistani researchers and scholars.
-Under this program the HEC will directly reimburse schools that accept participants that are accepted in their study or research programs, both within Pakistan and internationally.
+Under this program, the HEC will directly reimburse schools that accept participants that are accepted in their study or research programs, both within Pakistan and internationally.

-To remedy the traditional lack of attention given to Technical and Vocational Education and Training (TVET) sector, the Ministry of Federal Education & Professional Training introduced a national “Skills for All” strategy in 2021, designed to address the needs of unskilled and economically challenged segments of the population and enable them to participate in the economy.
+To remedy the traditional lack of attention given to the Technical and Vocational Education and Training (TVET) sector, the Ministry of Federal Education & Professional Training introduced a national “Skills for All” strategy in 2021, designed to address the needs of unskilled and economically challenged segments of the population and enable them to participate in the economy.

-There has been a marked increase in the number of Pakistani students pursing education abroad.
+There has been a marked increase in the number of Pakistani students pursuing education abroad.
 Pakistan introduced a policy “Pakistani HEIs Offering Degree Programs in Collaboration with Foreign Universities”, in January 2020.
 The policy is designed to promote cross-border education opportunities and to increase collaboration between Pakistani and international schools.
 The program comprises various elements and opportunities for participants and partner institutions, including the award of a singular degree by a foreign partner university to participants completing studies in their home country.

 The HEC introduced a Faculty Exchange Program in 2019, to enhance teaching and research collaboration between Pakistani institutions and faculty members with international partner institutions.